 “Tell him I said hi.
 I'll stop by to visit him tomorrow.”

 “He'd like that.
 Stephen says you're his favorite peddler.
-All the toys I give him--the ones I buy from you--he keeps near his bed.
+All the toys I give him, the ones I buy from you, he keeps near his bed.
 They're his favorite.”

 “That's nice.”
-Elijah smiled, and then reached into his cart and grabbed a new toy; a stick with a wooden wheel attached using a small pin.
+Elijah smiled and then reached into his cart and grabbed a new toy; it was a stick with a wooden wheel attached using a small pin.
 Elijah placed his finger on the edge of the wheel and spun it.
 “You give this to him.
 It's a present, free of charge.”

 “Thank you, Elijah.
-It's very intricate; he likes these technological gadgets.
+It's very intricate.
+He likes these technological gadgets.
 I have to go now.
 I wish you a good evening and safe journey home.”

 “To you as well, Johann.”